Rail transport in Syria: International connections

-The only international connection was with Turkey, but that link was halted due to the Syrian Civil War.
-The link with Iraq, severed in the war of 2003, was restored for a time but closed again; there was a plan to reopen it in June 2009.
+The only international connection was with Turkey, but that link was halted due to the Syrian civil war.
+The link with Iraq, severed in the 2003 US-led invasion, was restored for a time but closed again; there was a plan to reopen it in June 2009.
 In 2008 it was proposed to open a joint rolling stock factory with Turkish State Railways at Aleppo.

-Background on trains from Istanbul to Syria: A brief history of the Taurus Express:

-Agatha Christie wrote the first part of her novel Murder on the Orient Express during her stay in room 203 in Baron Hotel in Aleppo.

-The novel doesn't start in Istanbul, or on the Orient Express.
-It opens on the platform at Aleppo, next to the two blue-and-gold Wagons-Lits sleeping cars of the Taurus Express bound for Istanbul.
+Taurus Express

 The Taurus Express was inaugurated in February 1930 by the Compagnie Internationale des Wagons-Lits, the same company that operated the Orient Express and Simplon Orient Express, as a means of extending their services beyond Istanbul to the East.
 It ran several times a week from Istanbul Haydarpaşa station to Aleppo and Baghdad, with a weekly through sleeper to Tripoli in Lebanon.

-After the second world war, the Wagons-Lits company gradually withdrew and operation of the Taurus Express was taken over by the Turkish, Syrian and Iraqi state railways.
+After the World War II, the Wagons-Lits company gradually withdrew and operation of the Taurus Express was taken over by the Turkish, Syrian and Iraqi state railways.
 Up until the late 1980s, a twice-weekly Istanbul-Baghdad service was maintained, with weekly through seating cars from Istanbul to Aleppo.
 For political reasons, the through service to Baghdad was suspended and the main train curtailed at Gaziantep, but the weekly through seat cars Istanbul-Aleppo were maintained.

 In 2001, the Aleppo portion of the Toros Express was speeded-up and given a proper Syrian sleeping-car instead of the two very basic Turkish seat cars.
-You could once again travel in the security and comfort of a proper sleeper from Istanbul to Syria, and it was a great way to go.